The Right Way To Close a Credit Card

 When you close your credit card with a balance, you'll still have to make regular monthly payments (at least the minimum) until you've paid off the balance.
-If you can, pay off the balance on the credit card before you close it.
-This will lessen the impact to your credit score and give you one less credit card payment to worry about.
+If possible, be sure to pay off the balance on the credit card before you close it since it will lessen the impact on your credit score.

-If you can't afford to pay off your balance and you're eager to pay off your credit card, consider transferring the balance to another credit card.
+If you can't afford to pay off your balance and you're eager to close the credit card, consider transferring the balance to another credit card.
 A credit card without any used credit or one with a promotional interest rate are good candidates for a balance transfer.

 When you close your credit card, you won't be able to use any of the rewards you've worked so hard to earn.
 Before you close your card, check your rewards balance to see how many rewards you have outstanding.
 Redeeming your rewards as a statement credit can reduce your outstanding balance.
-Of course, if you haven't met the redemption threshhold you may have to accept losing the rewards.
-This might happen if your credit card issuer requires you to redeem your rewards in increments of $25 and you only have $15.
+Of course, if you haven't met the redemption threshold, you may have to accept losing the rewards, which can happen if your credit card issuer requires you to redeem your rewards in increments of $25 and you only have $15 in built-up rewards.

-Follow up with a letter to your credit card issuer so that you have a record of the request to have your your credit card closed.
-Include your name, address, and credit credit card number (or at least the last four digits of the card number).
-State that you made a request by phone to have your account closed and note the date of the request.
-Send your letter via certified mail so you have proof that the letter was mailed and received should that fact ever come into question.
+Follow up with a letter to your credit card issuer so that you have a record of the request to have your credit card closed.
+Include your name, address, and credit card number (or at least the last four digits of the card number).
+State that you requested by phone to have your account closed and note the date of the request.
+Send your letter via certified mail, so you have proof that the letter was mailed and received should that fact ever come into question.
 Keep a copy of the letter and the certified mail receipt for your records.

 Your credit card issuer will usually close your credit card even if you don't follow up with a letter.
-Sending a letter does give you proof that you made the request to have your account closed if it ever comes into question in the future.
+Sending a letter gives you proof that you made the request to have your account closed if it ever comes into question in the future.

-It won't necessarily hurt your credit score if it's not reported as closed or if it's reported as closed by your credit card issuer, but you want your credit report to accurately reflect the status of your account.
+It won't necessarily hurt your credit score if it's not reported as closed or if it's reported as closed by your credit card issuer, but you want your credit report to reflect the status of your account accurately.
 Contact your credit card issuer or file a dispute with the credit bureau if your credit card account isn't reported as closed.